MarianaCarlota/MarianaCarlota/README.md

 My name is Mariana and I have been working in fashion 👗 for most of my career.
 Currently I'm transitioning into a new career path in **_web development_** 💻
 I'm very curious 👀 always looking for learning new things and very excited about the future.
-These characteristics of mine, along with my interest in aesthetic and beautiful things made me jump into a new challenge - a web development bootcamp **@ Le Wagon** where I acquired new skills and built exciting projects 🚀 Now that it's finished, I'm ready to start a new adventure in the tech world.
+These characteristics of mine, along with my interest in aesthetic and beautiful things made me jump into a new challenge - a web development bootcamp **@Le Wagon** where I acquired new skills and built exciting projects 🚀 Now that it's finished, I'm ready to start a new adventure in the tech world.